HSchmale16/Holiday-Lights-Display-System/README.md

 * SFML-devel
 * sqlite3-devel
 * ncurses-devel
+* cdk-devel (Curses development kit)
+* libsndfile-devel
 * ffmpeg
-* cdk-devel (Curses development kit)
+These are the packages as named on the Fedora repo.

 ## instructions
+1. Make sure you have all the dependices (listed above) installed.
-1. Have a directory with all the music you'll be running on the light system server.
+2. Have a directory with all the music you'll be running on the light system server.
 You'll need to enter this during config.
 It will ask you if you want to move or copy the files to the server resources folder later during the configuration.
-2. run install.sh
+3. run install.sh
-3. Follow the on screen prompts
+4. Follow the on screen prompts

 The install script will build the program and install it in your home directory.
 It will also perform basic configuration on the program.